George3d6/Confidence-Determination/README.md

 The advantage this has over GANs is that `C` is not working *against* `M`, it's just trying to predict it's behavior.
 Minimizing the loss for `C` (having it be better able to predict if `Yh == Y`) will not necessarily negatively affect `M`'s performance.

-With GANs there is a risk of `G` being actually good, but just facing off against a very well trained `D` that pays close attention to minute features that can't be perfectly replicated by `G` given such a large SNR in the loss function.
+With GANs there is a risk of `G` being sufficiently good, but just facing off against a very well trained `D` that pays close attention to minute features that can't be perfectly replicated by `G` given such a large SNR in the loss function.
 However, with this approach, there's little incentive for `C` to behave in ways that increase the loss of `M`.

 On the whole, this is rather promising contextual evidence and good directions to start digging further into this topic with some experimenting.

+# Experiments with confidence determining networks

-## 5. Experimental setup
+## I Experimental setup

+All the code and data can be found here: https://github.com/George3d6/Confidence-Determination

+If you want to but are unable to replicate some of this let me know.
+Everything random should be statically seeded so unless something went wrong you'd get the exact same numbers I did.

+***

 In order to ruminate on the idea of confidence determination I will do the following experiment:

 Take a fully connected network (`M`) and train it on 4 datasets:

-***

 The first dataset (a) is a fully deterministic dataset dictated by some n-th degree polynomial function: